The Main Differences Between Chapter 7 and Chapter 13 Bankruptcy

 In short, they are quite different.
-Each one has its advantages and disadvantages, so that for many people Chapter 7 is much better, for others Chapter 13 would be.
-For others it’s a closer call.
-Even if you have your mind set on one or the other, it’s important to discuss both alternatives with your attorney in case there are significant advantages or disadvantages you didn’t know about.
+Each one has its advantages and disadvantages, so that for many people, Chapter 7 bankruptcy is a much better option, For others, Chapter 13 would be their recommended course of action.
+Even if you have your mind set on one or the other, it’s important to discuss both alternatives with your bankruptcy attorney in case there are significant advantages or disadvantages you didn’t know about.

-Chapter 7 looks at the assets you own at the moment your case is filed, protects those assets which are “exempt”— often everything you own—and discharges most or all of your debts.
+Chapter 7 looks at the assets you own at the moment your case is filed, protects those assets which are “exempt”— generally everything you own—and discharges most or all of your debts.

 Dealing with Secured Creditors

-In overly simple terms, a Chapter 7 is more appropriate for simple cases, Chapter 13 for more complicated ones.
+Generally, Chapter 7 is more appropriate for simple cases while Chapter 13 for more complicated bankruptcies.
 Or somewhat more accurately, Chapter 13 can give you more power over and flexibility with certain kinds of creditors, and if you have non-exempt assets.
-But if you do not have those kinds of debt or assets, or not much, then Chapter 7 would likely be the faster and easier option.
+However, if you do not have those kinds of debt or assets, or not much in terms of tangible assets, then Chapter 7 would likely be the faster and easier option.

 Next, we’ll get into a few scenarios where knowing the difference could pivotal.